degustujacaistota/en/docs/_posts/2020-03-01-Bialy_Krolik.md

 #### *Duck tongue/pork rind/cranberry*

 A bit controversial Amuse-bouche in the form of shashlik.
- It is worth to give in a try.
+ It is worth to give it a try.
 It was crunchy and had a nicely composed flavor. _4&nbsp;[eggplants]._
 <center><div style="width:65%">
 <img src="{{site.img_url}}/assets/img/posts/bk_am2.jpg" alt="
 Small shashlik served on a slate.
 Two small pieces in tempura with pink gel dots, handled on a red stick."